cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 }
 ```

-## Listing App Groups
+## Listing App Categories

 Secured Endpoint: GET /apps/categories

 Delegates to metadactyl: GET /apps/categories

+Secured Endpoint: GET /admin/apps/categories

+Delegates to metadactyl: GET /admin/apps/categories

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
+These endpoints are passthroughs to the metadactyl endpoints using the same path.
 Please see the metadactyl documentation for more information.

 ## Exporting an Analysis